SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

 If you already have clones of those repos, please ensure that they are up to date.

-Assuming that those repos are cloned beside your :kbd:`SalishSeaNowcast` clone, the commands below install the packages into your :kbd:`salishsea-nowcast` development environment.
+Assuming that those repos are cloned beside your ``SalishSeaNowcast`` clone, the commands below install the packages into your ``salishsea-nowcast`` development environment.

 .. code-block:: bash